 "I would recommend Saymoukda to anyone.
 She was great with the high school kids.
 She worked at establishing relationships before she started with the process of play writing.
 She tried to identify with them and was very patient and heard what they had to say.
 Overall, the kids felt safe and respected." -- Ms. Thompson, Tri-County Schools

-I believe that there is an artist in all of us and feel that my gifts and talents can best be used to encourage others to explore, to understand and to realize their own creative strengths and potential.
+Saymoukda believes that there is an artist in all of us and feels that her gifts and talents can best be used to encourage others to explore, to understand and to realize their own creative strengths and potential.

 Book This Artist

 Her plays have been presented by the Smithsonian Asian Pacific American Center, Theater Mu, Consortium of Asian American Theater Artists, and Theater Unbound.
 She is a Many Voices fellow in playwriting, Loft Literary Center Spoken Word Immersion fellow, a Theater Mu New Performance fellow, a VERVE Grant for Spoken Word Poets recipient, and an Aspen Ideas Bush Foundation scholar.
 Her work has been possible due to support from the John S. and James L Knight Foundation, Jerome Foundation, Bush Foundation, Joyce Foundation, Metropolitan Regional Arts Council, and the MN State Arts Board.
 She is best known for her award-winning play KUNG FU ZOMBIES VS CANNIBALS (Theater Mu) and is developing two more plays for the KUNG FU ZOMBIEVERSE anthology of stage works.
 Get to know her at SaymoukdaTheRefugenius.com and keep up with her @REFUGENIUS.